Next Starter Logo

 Email

-How Next Starter sends transactional emails with SMTP2Go, including configuration, the sendEmail function, built-in HTML templates, disposable email blocking, and adding custom templates.
+How Next Starter sends transactional emails with SMTP2Go and React Email, including configuration, the sendEmail function, built-in templates, disposable email blocking, and adding custom templates.

 Overview

-Next Starter sends transactional emails through SMTP2Go.
-All email sending is centralized in lib/email.ts, which exposes a sendEmail function and a set of pre-built HTML template helpers.
+Next Starter sends transactional emails through SMTP2Go using React Email for templating.
+All email sending is centralized in lib/email/index.tsx, which exposes a sendEmail function plus a set of async template helpers (one per template file in lib/email/).

 Emails are only sent from server-side code: Server Actions, Better Auth hooks, or API routes.
 They never touch the client.